Pilot Resume Examples

 - •Emphasize Aircraft Experience: List all aircraft types you've operated and any type ratings you hold.

-- •Detail Safety Record: Include information on your safety record, emphasizing any safety awards or recognition received.
+- •Detail Safety Record: Include information on your safety record; the focus is any safety awards or recognition received.

 - •Address Specialized Experience: Highlight any specialized experience such as international routes, specific geographical areas, or cargo versus passenger flight.